 In March 2020, the World Health Organization categorized the novel coronavirus (COVID-19) as a pandemic, and it continues to spread throughout the United States with different geographical locations impacted more than others.
-The outbreak of COVID-19 and public and private sector measures to reduce its transmission, such as the imposition of social distancing, and orders to work-from-home, stay-at-home and shelter-in-place, have had a minimal impact on our day to day operations and to our employees.
+The outbreak of COVID-19 and public and private sector measures to reduce its transmission, such as the imposition of social distancing, and orders to work-from-home, stay-at-home and shelter-in-place, have had a minimal impact on our day-to-day operations and to our employees.
 However, this could impact our efforts to work with other businesses and organizations as they have had to adjust their operations.
-COVID-19 may also have an impact on the lives or our students.
-The extent of the impact will vary depending on the duration and severity of the economic and operational impacts of COVID-19.
-At this time, the Company is unable to predict the ultimate impact.
+COVID-19 may also have an impact on the lives of our students.
+The extent of the long-term impact will vary depending on the duration and severity of the economic and operational impacts of COVID-19.
+At this time, the Company is unable to predict the ultimate long-term impact that the pandemic may have on the Company.